anth0nycodes/observatory/CONTRIBUTING.md

 chore: upgrade dependencies
 ```

+### Submitting Changes

+Open a pull request, and please check `Allow edits from maintainers` so we can make small tweaks before merging!

-**Happy contributing!** We appreciate your time and effort in making The Context Company better for everyone.
+**Happy hacking!** We appreciate your time and effort in making The Context Company better for everyone.